cpswarm/SimulationOrchestrator/README.md

-  -Drecovery=true ((Flag to enable or disable the thread which monitor the progress of the optimization process)) -Dmqtt_broker=tcp://123.123.123.123:1883  (IP of the MQTT broker to be used for the monitoring) -Dgui_enabled=false (indicates if the GUI has to be used during the simulations) -Dscid=emergency_exit (ID of Simulator Configuration AKA the name of the package) -Dparameters="" (indicates the parameters to be used in the simulations) -Ddimensions = "2D" (indicates the number of dimensions required for the simulation) -Dmax_agents="8" (indicates the maximum number of agents required for the simulation)
+  -Drecovery=true ((Flag to enable or disable the thread which monitor the progress of the optimization process)) -Dmqtt_broker=tcp://123.123.123.123:1883  (IP of the MQTT broker to be used for the monitoring) -Dgui_enabled=false (indicates if the GUI has to be used during the simulations) -Dparameters="" (indicates the parameters to be used in the simulations) -Ddimensions = "2D" (indicates the number of dimensions required for the simulation) -Dmax_agents="8" (indicates the maximum number of agents required for the simulation)